Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 Practicing workplace stress management techniques, such as mindfulness practices, can help you cope with stressors in more healthy ways and boost your resilience.

-Here are some more alternative healing modalities that can help heal your triggers and trauma and improve your resilience, regardless of your work culture:
+Here are some more alternative healing modalities and therapies for healing trauma and triggers and improve your resilience, regardless of your work culture:

 - Eye Movement Desensitization and Reprocessing (EMDR) Therapy